 Understanding how Argonaute-family proteins function in RNAi processes transcends the basic biochemistry at the active site of the enzyme.
 While some Argonautes that have an intact set of active-site residues are fully active Slicers, some are not.
 For example, hAgo2 uses its slicing activity for its function through siRNAs, but when mediating miRNA silencing it does not.
 What makes an Argonaute protein function as Slicer?
 How is this activity regulated?
 How do proteins that appear to be so similar in their basic structure work in diverse aspects of gene silencing?
 We are addressing these questions with a close look at the various functional Argonaute proteins, including the Piwi subfamily, along with studies on the biogenesis of some small RNAs.
 An unexpected challenge in the field was to obtain RNA-free enzyme.
 Having done that, we are able to probe into the activities of Argonaute proteins and examine their structures with almost any loaded RNA of our choice (Figure 1).

 RNAi-mediated transcriptional gene silencing (TGS) directed toward heterochromatin establishment and maintenance is another area of intense effort in my lab.
 We set out to understand the function of complexes involved in TGS, the role of their components, and the mechanism underlying heterochromatization.
-The fission yeast Schizosaccharomyces pombe is the best-characterized system to study TGS because the protein complexes involved are well defined.
+The fission yeast Schizosaccharomyces pombe is the best-characterized system to study TGS because the protein complexes involved are well defined and is essential for kinetochore assembly required for proper segregation of chromosomes during cell division.
 It is also easy to translate structural, biochemical, and biophysical findings to in vivo studies.
-Silencing is dependent on several multiprotein complexes.
-RITS (RNA-induced transcriptional silencing complex), a specialized RISC complex, consists of the Argonaute protein, Ago1; the chromodomain-containing protein Chp1; the novel protein Tas3; and siRNA.
+Assembly of centromeric heterochromatin is dependent on several multiprotein complexes.
+RITS (RNA-induced transcriptional silencing complex), a specialized RISC complex, which physically anchors small RNAs to chromatin.
+It consists of the Argonaute protein, Ago1; the chromodomain-containing protein Chp1; a GW-like protein Tas3; and siRNA derived from centromeric repeats.
 We asked whether slicing activity is important for TGS, given that Ago1 is the sole Argonaute protein in S. pombe.
 Together with my colleague Robert Martienssen (HHMI, Cold Spring Harbor Laboratory), we showed that Ago1 is an active Slicer in vitro and that slicing is required for TGS.
 With Janet Partridge of St. Jude Children's Research Hospital we showed that Chp1 has an unusually high affinity for a particularly important heterochromatin mark and that Chp1's tight embrace of Tas3 forms a bridge between the RNAi machinery and the recognition and placement of heterochromatin marks that bring about silencing.
 The structure of the Chp1-Tas3 complex also revealed the presence of a PIN domain at the C terminus of Chp1, which contributes to post-transcriptional gene silencing of subtelomeric transcripts independently of RNAi.
+We suggested that Chp1-Tas3 provides a solid and versatile platform to recruit both RNAi-dependent and RNAi-independent gene-silencing pathways for locus-specific regulation of heterochromatin, and that the reach of long and flexible regions in these two proteins might be important for contacting other nucleosomes at these loci.
+The RITS complex recruits the H3K9 methylase, Clr4, which is part of a large complex called CLRC.
+We are elucidating the functions of components of this complex.

 The Argonautes, named for the squid-like appearance of the Arabidopsis Ago1 mutant, are central to all RNAi pathways and are stretching their tentacles into diverse forms of gene silencing.
 Our Ago-centric approach is enabling us to reveal some of the biochemical mechanisms underlying these pathways.
 Since we are addressing these mechanisms across broad biological systems, we have the opportunity to understand the evolution of this mechanism, particularly the intrinsic catalytic activity and its involvement in diverse silencing pathways.